Testing Conditional Independence via the Spectral Generalized Covariance Measure: Beyond Euclidean Data: Power of regression-based CI tests

 As discussed later, the binary nature of $X$ and $Y$ in this example allows WGCM to guarantee power.
-In contrast, MGCM cannot do so for this data-generating process, as shown by \citetsuppl{Shietal2021DGAN}. \end{ex}
+In contrast, MGCM cannot do so for this data-generating process, as shown by \citet{Shietal2021}. \end{example}